Freescale/Documentation/user-guide/source/weston.rst

 Weston
 ======

-In order to test Weston the reference implementation of a Wayland compositor use the image *core-image-weston*
+In order to test Weston, the reference implementation of a Wayland compositor, use the image *core-image-weston*

 Add the following to conf/local.conf::